Skip to content

 Walla Walla Community College

-The biggest changes in 40 years will be happening in Financial Aid starting the 2024-2025 academic year.
-Are you ready?
+The biggest changes in 40 years is happening in Financial Aid starting the 2024-2025 academic year.
+You can learn more about the new FAFSA Simplification here!

 There are many types of financial aid available to help you cover the costs of tuition, books, and living expenses while you go to school.
 Follow the steps below and download the Financial Aid Guide for reference!